 8. The average person in the United States uses 100 rolls of toilet paper per year and the average household flushes about 80,000 sheets annually.

-9. It takes 30,000 trees every day to fulfill the global demand.
+9. It takes 30,000 trees every day to fulfill the global demand of toilet paper.

-10. Before toilet paper, people turned to hay, corncobs, sticks, stones, sand, moss, hemp, wool, and fruit peels, among other items (we told you not to ask!).
+10. What was used before toilet paper?
+People turned to hay, corncobs, sticks, stones, sand, moss, hemp, wool, and fruit peels, among other items.

 11. There used to be a museum in Madison, Wisconsin dedicated solely to toilet paper – at one time showcasing more than 3,000 toilet paper rolls from around the world.